A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: A general class of survival g-formulas

-One quantity closely related to the longitudinal balancing score is the longitudinal propensity score, which is often adopted in observational studies to quantify the likelihood of assigning a particular individual to the treatment based on the history of covariates and treatments.
-In the discrete-time survival context, we define the longitudinal joint propensity and censoring score (referred to as the longitudinal joint score) for the individual at time $t$ as
+One quantity closely related to the longitudinal balancing score is the longitudinal propensity score.
+We define the longitudinal joint propensity and censoring score, referred to as the longitudinal joint score, in period $t$ as